fschutt/LudumDare40/README.md

 ## Usage

 The game is not fully functional.
-Use W, A, S, D to move.
+Use W, A, S, D (or arrow keys) to move.
 Stack the boxes from the left to the right as high as you can.
 Press E to take ownership of boxes.